 While originally a musket manufacturer, Swedish brand Husqvarna has transitioned into the power tool market, offering a variety of outdoor equipment, including chainsaws, mowers and whipper snippers.
 Available for purchase at hardware and power tool retailers, Husqvarna’s range includes electric and petrol models, with a professional range also available for those who own a lawn care maintenance business.

-For the weekend-only warrior, Husqvarna offers a number of models under the ‘Occasional Use’ banner, including a 122C petrol model which includes Smart Start technology to reduce starter cord resistance, along with a low engine noise of 88 decibels.
-Also in the Occasional Use line-up is the 115iL trimmer, which weighs in around 3kg for easy use, and additionally features two modes – normal or savE mode, depending on whether you want more power or more runtime.
+For the weekend-only warrior, Husqvarna offers a number of models under the ‘Occasional Use’ banner, including some which include Smart Start technology to reduce starter cord resistance, along with a low engine noise of 88 decibels.
+Also in the Occasional Use line-up is the 115iL Trimmer, which weighs in around 3kg for easy use, and additionally features two modes – normal or save mode, depending on whether you want more power or more runtime.
 If you’re looking for something serious, then the 535LK combi-trimmer may be the model for you, featuring a 1.5kW output, metal skid plate to protect the engine as well as several attachments to take care of any chores you have around the house.

 Electric models vary between 18V up to 82V, with both corded and cordless varieties available to suit households with and without external power points.
 Most cordless models will include a rechargeable battery and charging station, although some sell them separately, so be sure to check before you hit the checkout!